 You might fancy your chances as a gladiator, nice fancy outfits and always paired against another gladiator that offset strengths and weaknesses.
 These Romans used to insist on a sense fair play, if you can call invading your country and selling you as a slave as fair play.

-It’s definitely worth a trip and the main sites are walkable although your feet may not love you for it after 3 days though.
+It’s definitely worth a trip and a Honeymoon in Rome felt special.
+The main sites are walkable although your feet may not love you for it after 3 days though.